MathieuAndrade/Gladys-Android-App/README.md

 ﻿## Gladys Android app [![Download](https://img.shields.io/badge/Download-v1.5.2-blue.svg)](https://github.com/MathieuAndrade/Gladys-Android-App/releases/download/1.5.2/v1.5.2.apk)

+:warning: This version is deprecated !
+Use new version => [Gladys Android](https://github.com/GladysProject/Gladys-Android)

 :warning: **If you are using a version earlier than 1.5.2, uninstall it before the update !**

 This android app works with the Gladys Project home automation system.
 You can control your devices, manage your alarms, trigger events and manage the brain directly from this application.